frontenddogma/web-development-glossary/manuscript/s.md

 SMIL
 : → Synchronized Multimedia Integration Language

-SMTP
-: → Simple Mail Transfer Protocol
+Smishing
+: A phishing attack performed through SMS/text messages.

 Smoke testing
 : The preliminary testing to reveal simple failures severe enough to, for example, reject a prospective software release.
 Smoke tests are a subset of test cases that cover the most important functionality of a component or system, used to aid assessment of whether main functions of the software appear to work correctly.
 When used to determine if a computer program should be subjected to further, more fine-grained testing, a smoke test may be called an intake test.
 Alternately, it is a set of tests run on each new build of a product to verify that the build is testable before the build is released into the hands of the test team.&nbsp;[†](#w-smoke-testing)

+SMTP
+: → Simple Mail Transfer Protocol

 Snake case
 : The practice of writing compound words or phrases in which the elements are separated with one underscore character (“_”) and no spaces, with each element’s initial letter usually lowercased within the compound and the first letter either upper- or lowercase (“the_quick_brown_fox”).
 Snake case is commonly used in computer code for variable, function, and sometimes file names.&nbsp;[†](#w-snake-case)

 Snap position
 : A point that a scrollport will stop moving at after a scrolling operation is completed.
 This allows a scrolling experience that gives the effect of paging through content rather than needing to drag content into view.&nbsp;[‡](#m-snap-position)

+SNI
+: → Server Name Indication

 SOA
 : → Service-oriented architecture